Untitled Film Still 21

 Untitled Film Still #21 is a black and white photograph taken by Cindy Sherman in 1978.
-It is part of her Untitled Film Stills photographic series, taken from 1977 to 1980.
-This photo was sold at auction for $871,500 in 2017.
-This picture is also known as The City Girl, because in this photo Sherman is posing as a Hitchcock-inspired "working woman" on the streets of a big city.
+It is part of her Untitled Film Stills series, taken from 1977 to 1980, which is a group of photographs that are meant to mimic film stills.
+It belongs to a subset within the series in which she imitates the appearance of a young secretary. #21 is also known as The City Girl, because in this photo Sherman is posing as a Hitchcock-inspired "working woman" on the streets of a big city.